 But what does an accessible hiring strategy look like in practice?

-Lessons learned at Career Fair.4all
+Lessons learned about disability inclusion in the workplace learned at Career Fair.4all

 - Recruiters meet candidates in-person, conduct job interviews and match talent to open roles.